-After release from internment (1937 -1966) Savarkar started to write his Autobiography in the 1930s, but British Administrators forbade such writing.
+Savarkar started to write his Autobiography in the 1930s, but British Administrators forbade such writing.
 He therefore started to write it after the Indian independence in 1947.
 First part, dealing with his childhood and reviewing the political situation in India from 1857 to 1906, was published in Marathi in 1952.

 The second part of the autobiography dealing with his work in London (1906-10) was published in Marathi in 1965.
-It gives me great pleasure in translating that part in English for the benefit of wider reading public.
+It has been translated below into English (by VS Godbole, London).
 This book should be read in conjunction with another book 'Newsletters from London sent by Savarkar'.